spsphulse/My-Portfolio/_posts/2019-07-30-whats-going-on-amazon.md

 2. Deciding number of review pages(total_reviews//10+1) and creating URLs to parse
 3. For each URL, pare the reviews therein, create a final dataframe and store these reviews.

-Jupyter notebook for the same can be found here.
+Github repo for this has been shared at the end.

 ## Part 2 Data processing and finding most frequent words
 I did some preliminary cleaning of the reviews, chose the most recent 200 reviews and plotted the most commonly occuring words/tokens.
 The chart is shown below